hayleyarodgers/e-commerce-back-end/README.md

 ## Description

-My goal for this project was to create an application that allows the user to view and manage the departments, roles, and employees in a company.
-This would be helpful to a business owner who wants to organise and plan their business.
+My goal for this project was to build the back end for an e-commerce site.

-To achieve this, I used Javascript.
+To achieve this, I used Javascript and mySQL.

 ![Screenshot of application](./assets/images/screenshot-of-application.png)

 During this project, I consolidated my understanding of databases and MySQL.
-In particular, I re-inforced what I have learnt about:
+In particular, I re-inforced what I have learnt about routing.
-- Data types
-- Schema
-- Seeds
-- CRUD operations
-- And, prepared statements.

 ## Access

-To access the repository where the code is saved, click [here](https://github.com/hayleyarodgers/employee-tracker).
+To access the repository where the code is saved, click [here](https://github.com/hayleyarodgers/e-commerce-back-end).

-To access a video walkthrough tutorial of the application, click [here](./assets/walkthrough/employee-tracker-demo-HRodgers.mp4) to access it directly or [here](https://drive.google.com/file/d/1-nKOjfsTqBETIYKIJrcHNkmeO4j3uwJ8/view?usp=sharing) to access it via GoogleDrive.
+To access a video walkthrough tutorial of the application, click [here]() to access it directly or [here]() to access it via GoogleDrive.

 ## Installation